 Teachers have high expectations through teaching to the appropriate yearly objectives and set work appropriate to the needs of the children in their class.
-The structure of the lessons are carefully considered, including opportunities for returning to, and expanding on prior knowledge, teaching, modelling and discussion to aid understanding and support children in their independent tasks.
+The structure of the lessons is carefully considered, including opportunities for returning to, and expanding on prior knowledge, teaching, modelling and discussion to aid understanding and support children in their independent tasks.

-By the end of Key Stage Two the children of Wansdyke are very familiar with a variety of different genres and creativity with accurate grammar and punctuation skills can become the primary focus.
+By the end of Key Stage Two, the children of Wansdyke are very familiar with a variety of different genres and creativity with accurate grammar and punctuation skills can become the primary focus.

-As all aspects of English are an integral part of the curriculum, cross curricular writing has improved with skills taught in discrete lessons being transferred into different subjects showing consolidation and a more in-depth understanding of English as a whole.
+As all aspects of English are an integral part of the curriculum, cross-curricular writing has improved with skills taught in discrete lessons being transferred into different subjects showing consolidation and a more in-depth understanding of English as a whole.